DoctorJohn/aiogqlc/docs/contributing.md

 ## Testing

-- Run `pytest tests` to run all tests in your local environment.
+Run `make test` to run all tests in your local environment.
-- Run `tox` to run all tests against all supported Python versions.

 ## Documentation